-We use simulation output from three Earth System Models (ESM) that participated in the ExtremeX modeling experiment (Wehrli et al., 2021, in review): European Community Earth System Model version 3.3.1 (EC-Earth 3.3.1; Döscher et al., 2021, in review), Community Earth System Model version 1.2 (CESM1.2; Hurrell et al., 2013), and Model for

-- 115 2021, in review), Community Earth System Model version 1.2 (CESM1.2; Hurrell et al., 2013), and Model for Interdisciplinary Research on Climate version 5 (MIROC5; Watanabe et al., 2010).
-The configuration of CESM and MIROC was used for CMIP5 (CMIP5; Taylor et al., 2012), whereas EC-Earth is the latest 3rd generation model used for CMIP6 (Eyring et al., 2016).
+We use output data from three Earth System Models (ESM) that participated in the ExtremeX modeling experiment (Wehrli et al. 2021, in review): European Community Earth System Model in version 3.3.1 (EC-Earth 3.3.1; Döscher et al. 2021, in review), Community Earth System Model in version 1.2 (CESM1.2; Hurrell et al. 2013), and Model for Interdisciplinary Research on Climate version 5 (MIROC5; Watanabe et al. 2010).
+CESM and MIROC are the versions used for the CMIP5 (CMIP5;Taylor et al., 2012), whereas EC-Earth is the latest 3rd generation model used for CMIP6 (Eyring et al. 2016).
 The ExtremeX modeling experiments were designed to disentangle the influence from atmospheric dynamics vs. soil moisture feedback on extreme events such as heatwaves, droughts, and other extremes.
-By nudging either - 120 the upper-level atmosphere or prescribing the soil moisture state, or both, the individual effects can be compared across different models.
-Details on the experimental set-up and atmospheric nudging approach are described in a recent study where five individual heatwaves in the period of 2010 2016 were examined (Wehrli et al., 2019).
+By nudging either the upper-level atmosphere or soil moisture state, or both, the individual effects can be compared across different models.
+Details on the experimental set-up and atmospheric nudging approach are described in a recent study where five individual heatwaves in the period of 2010 - 2016 were examined (Wehrli et al. 2019).